 you visit the tutor for help.
 The tutor will use the practice test as a

 Using Your Scores to Apply (in Fall 2018) for Admission to the Teacher Preparation Program in 2019

 Applicants must take the entire SAT and have official results sent

 to MSU.
 Failing to do either will make it impossible for us to use the

 results for admission to the teacher preparation program.

 Applicants who are registered to take the SAT, but have not yet

 taken it, may apply; however, they cannot be admitted until official

 Applications for admission to the Post-Bachelor’s program are reviewed on a rolling basis.
 To be considered, applications must be complete by the following deadlines (or the closest business day when the 15th falls on a weekend).
 Incomplete applications cannot be considered.
 Admission decisions will be communicated approximately four to six weeks prior to the start of the admission semester.
 Please contact the Student Affairs Office at (517) 353-9680 with questions.

-Official transcripts from all colleges and universities attended sent directly from the issuing institution to the MSU Office of Admissions and Scholarships, Room 250 Hannah Administration Building, East Lansing, Michigan, 48824.
+Official transcripts from all colleges and universities attended sent directly from the issuing institution to the MSU Office of Admissions and Scholarships, 426 Auditorium Road, Room 250 Hannah Administration Building, East Lansing, Michigan, 48824.